enforge-de/enforge.de/README.md

 This repository contains the current status of the website enforge.de hosted at netlify.

-## Gotchas
+## Notes

-Due to bug with next-scss (https://github.com/zeit/next.js/issues/8909) next version "^9.0.8-canary.4" is used.
+Since several cotchas occured on trying to use semantic-ui with next.js, the template from https://github.com/skydiver/nextjs-semantic was used.